Our mission is to teach kids where their food comes from and why it matters.

 1157-GillianEwing-THP-HR-67.jpg

-Provided over 13,000 students the opportunity to learn firsthand where their food comes from and why it matters through our farm field trip program at SMC Farm
+Provided over 13,000 students the opportunity to learn firsthand where their food comes from and why it matters through our farm field trip program

 The earth comes alive for my daughter.
 Alice comes home excited about how things grow in the ground and use sun and water to live.
 She now understands the connection between food and the place from which it comes.”